JesseTDev/trivia-project-app/README.md

 <h3>Project Overview:</h3>

-Quiz Applications where user can select from pre-defined categories.
-Their high scores are recorded and they are shown the outcome of their answer.
+Quiz Application, where a user can enter their name and select from pre-defined categories and difficulties.
+Their high scores are recorded and show the outcome of their answer.
+The user will have 10 seconds per question to answer.
+The score will be rendered at the end of the quiz with a different message depending on outcome of the score.

 <h3>Tech Stack</h3>